mkorthof/ost2pst/README.md

   <tr><td>PSTGetMessages</td><td>Demonstrates how to load an Outlook PST file and display the message information from all folders using recursive method.</td></tr>
   <tr><td>ThunderbirdMboxRead</td><td>This example explains the steps to load Thunderbird's MBOX storage file and extract messages from it.</td></tr>
 </table>

-###Data

-+ Input Documents - Main directory contains a Resources directory which contains any sample Documents used in the example.

-###Output

-+ Most of the examples generate output documents which can be found in the Output folder.

-###Help Material

-For further details on setting up the examples and any requirements refer to the readme.txt found in the root of the repository.

-##Download the examples

-Please [Download the Aspose.Email for Java Examples](https://github.com/asposeemail/Aspose_email_Java/downloads) to try them at your end.

-##How to use the examples?

-Download the examples from the above link.
-You will be able to run these Java examples on any Eclipse IDE.

-Once downloaded, you can open the examples by importing the project into Eclipse IDE.

-Please change the classpath to correct Aspose.Email for Java libraries, which you can download separately.

-Below is a list of libraries used in these examples which are specific to JDK 1.5.

-- aspose-email-1.1.0-jdk15.jar
-- aspose.words.jdk15.jar

-The example should be ready to compile and run.
-Click on "Run" command and see the output on your respective directory.

-Note: You can download and use the latest versions of above mentioned JARs

 ##Contact Us